 Three-hundred to 200 years ago, the red onion was one of Wethersfield’s top cash crops.
 They became famous for this because 1/3 of the onion farmers in town were women; at a time when women didn’t exactly farm.
 The details are a little murky as to why this was, but some say the men were working the further-away fields more exposed to Native Americans.
 It’s all quite quaint and the town loves it’s onion maidens.
 And now I do to:

 Moving on, there was an interesting display on Silas Deane.
-As thorough CTMQ readers recall, we learned back at the Connecticut River Musuem that Silas Deane was a traitorous scalawag.
-At the time I asked Hoang, “Why is there so much named after Deane, especially in Wethersfield, if he was such a punk.
+As thorough CTMQ readers recall, we learned back at the Connecticut River Museum that Silas Deane was a traitorous scalawag.
+At the time I asked Hoang, “Why is there so much named after Deane, especially in Wethersfield, if he was such a punk?

-Well, the display here wasn’t exactly flattering – but it wasn’t damning either.
+Well, the display here wasn’t exactly flattering – but it wasn’t totally crushing either.
 They admit he was a privateer and perhaps had some shady dealings… but wouldn’t go so far as to say he was a traitor.
-I’m reminded of the OJ jury for some reason.
 Down with Deane!
 Down with Deane!

 There were other displays, bringing the town history all the way up to the 1970’s.
 I’d be remiss if I didn’t mention that EdHill was in the town’s Fife and Drum Corps as a young lad and while this isn’t him… I choose to pretend it is: